-Burning mouth syndrome is a condition characterized by extremely painful burning sensation of the tongue and mucosal tissue of the mouth, lips, and/or palate that lasts from days to weeks or months.
-The condition is idiopathic in nature, and the underlying pathophysiology is not well understood.
-The disorder was originally described in Europe during the early 1800s and initially named by the French.
-Patients with burning mouth syndrome commonly experience changes in gustatory sensitivity and function, dysgeusia, and/or parageusia.
-This activity reviews the presentation of burning mouth syndrome and highlights the role of the interprofessional team in its management.
+Burning mouth syndrome (BMS) is characterized by burning pain in a normal-appearing oral mucosa lasting at least four to six months.
+The condition is idiopathic, and the underlying pathophysiology is not well understood.
+This activity reviews the presentation of burning mouth syndrome and highlights the role of an interprofessional approach in its management.

-- Review the cause of burning mouth syndrome.
+- Review the etiology of burning mouth syndrome.

-- Describe the pathophysiology of burning mouth syndrome.
+- Summarize the differential diagnosis of burning mouth syndrome.

 - Summarize the treatment options for burning mouth syndrome.

-Burning mouth syndrome is a condition characterized by an extremely painful burning sensation of the tongue and mucosal tissue of the mouth, lips, and/or palate that lasts from days to weeks or months.
-The condition is idiopathic in nature, and the underlying pathophysiology is not well understood.
-The disorder was originally described in Europe during the early 1800s and initially named by the French.
-Patients with burning mouth syndrome commonly experience changes in gustatory sensitivity and function, dysgeusia, and/or parageusia.
-The condition is usually seen in females, typically in the peri-menopausal and post-menopausal periods.
-The diagnosis is made clinically, and other etiologies of mouth pain, tongue discoloration, and changes in gustatory sensation must be investigated and ruled out.
+Burning mouth syndrome (BMS) is characterized by burning pain in a normal-appearing oral mucosa lasting at least four to six months.
+The condition is idiopathic, and the underlying pathophysiology is not well understood.
+Patients with burning mouth syndrome commonly experience changes in gustatory function like parageusia.
+It is usually seen in females, typically in the peri-menopausal and post-menopausal periods.
+The diagnosis is made clinically after other etiologies of mouth pain, and changes in gustatory sensation are ruled out.

-Burning mouth syndrome can be both a primary syndrome, with no preceding etiology, or arise after previous mucosal pathology.
-Studies have shown an association of burning mouth syndrome with Axis I and Axis psychiatric disorders.
-Along with association with psychiatric illness, structural and functional changes in the nervous system and disruption of circadian rhythm are thought to play a role in the etiology.
-Disruptions in the Circadian rhythm affect pain perception and mood and can disrupt the hypothalamic-pituitary-adrenal axis.
-Burning mouth syndrome can be categorized into three categories based on the temporal distribution of symptoms and suggested associated conditions.
+Studies have shown an association of burning mouth syndrome with Axis I and Axis II psychiatric disorders, psychiatric illness, structural and functional changes in the nervous system, and disruption of the circadian rhythm.
+Disruptions in the circadian rhythm affect pain perception and mood and can disrupt the hypothalamic-pituitary-adrenal axis.

 - Type 1 typically has no symptoms on waking and progressively worsens throughout the day with variable nighttime symptoms.
-It may be related to nutritional deficiency or diabetes or share common symptoms.
+It may be related to nutritional deficiency or endocrine conditions such as diabetes mellitus.

 - Type 3 displays intermittent daytime symptoms and may have periods without any symptoms.
 Food allergy is thought to be a potential underlying mechanism.

 Burning mouth syndrome is much more common in females than males, with 3 to 7 times higher occurrence in females.
 It has a strong association with advancing age in both sexes.
 The highest prevalence in females occurs in the perimenopausal and postmenopausal periods.
-The condition is essentially non-existent in children and rarely seen in those under age 30.
+The condition is essentially non-existent in children and rarely seen in those under 30.
 Occurrence in males is rare before the fifth decade.
-There is a 3- to 12-fold increase in prevalence with advancing age.
 Overall, the prevalence of burning mouth syndrome is not well documented but is thought to be around 4%.